 "How much?"
 The words were out before Hatter realized it.
 Prompted by pity, he supposed.
 He hated to leave her in this place when she looked so scared.

-Ricky's eyebrow lifted in surprise, but he answered without hesitation, "Five hundred."
+Ricky's eyebrows lifted in surprise, but he answered without hesitation, "Five hundred."

 "Five hundred?
 Don't flamingo me, Ricky."